nnobile/nnobile.github.io/_posts/2021-05-21-execution_context_this_arrow_vs_regular_functions.markdown

 The above will get loaded into the HTML page.
 The moment that this gets opened, an execution context opens for the entire document.

-The first pass of the interpreter is going to look through the code and will realize that there is a `function` called `createFormHandler`.
+The first pass of the interpreter is going to look through the code and recognize that there is a `function` called `createFormHandler`.

 In the second pass, the interpreter will recognize `document.addEventListener('DOMContentLoaded'`).
 Nothing else happens until the `DOMContentLoaded` event fires, at which point the anonymous arrow function on line 1 is called (we will get more into arrow functions later).

 Within these curly braces following the arrow function, a whole new execution context is opened.
 Keep in mind, we are still within the original document execution context too!
-So there is an executinoo context, within an execution context.
+So there is an execution context, within an execution context.

 Now, this "second" execution context has it's own two passes as well.
 The first thing the interpreter will recognize is that there is a `const createHeadphoneForm` variable.
 During the first pass, JavaScript will set the `createHeadphoneForm` variable to `undefined`.
 Then, during the second pass, the interpreter will go back to the top of the execution context and execute the code.
 So it will execute line 2, line 3, and then on line 5 `createHeadphoneForm` gets converted from `undefined` to an `element`.
 Then, line 7 is executed (which is also an event listener).